noah-carmichael/Ardiuno-Hot-Lap-Timer-for-Hotwheels-Tracks/README.md

 # Arduino-Hot-Lap-Timer-for-Hotwheels-Tracks

 Ever wanted to find out how fast different diecasts stack up to each other in time attacks?
+I did, so I made this

 This hot lap timer uses an ultrasonic sensor to read a passing car and record its laptimes.
 The LCD display display the current laptime and the fastest lap.
 The optional python script creates a .txt file that records every laptime as well as the average laptime.
 How to use: